robertmartin8/ReasonableDeviations/_notes/princeton_bitcoin.md

 ### Bitcoin and governments

-* Bitcoin contravenes **capital control** (untraceable cash flows), allowing people to move wealth without the government’s knowledge or control e.g China has tried to make it difficult to exchange
+* Bitcoin contravenes **capital control** (untraceable cash flows), allowing people to move wealth without the government’s knowledge or control e.g. China has tried to make it difficult to exchange
 * Bitcoin can facilitate illegal activities when combined with Tor.
 * However, it is very difficult to separate the virtual with the real world and stay anonymous for a long time – the creator of the Silk Road had 174000 BTC, but as soon as he tried to convert these to cash he’d be caught.
 * Governments are very serious about anti money laundering – they search for structure in bitcoin transactions.
 * When markets fail, regulation can help to address the failure.
-*  e.g the lemons market:
+*  e.g. the lemons market:
     * if consumers can’t tell the difference between a high quality (HQ) and low quality (LQ) good, they won’t pay extra for the HQ because they can’t trust the seller
     * then sellers won’t sell the HQ because it costs them more to manufacture
     * this can be fixed with regulations, such as quality standards, required warranties, and required disclosure, all with enforcement.